SamiaTheDev/RateInStars/README.md

-#Rate In Stars
+# Rate In Stars
-Rate In Stars allows you to rate items in your Flutter app.
+A Flutter package to rate items in stars.
+The stars can be editable if the user inputs the rating, or non editable if you only want to display the rating to the user.

 ## Installation